Sentinel05/PS_Portfolio/docs/INTERVIEW_READINESS.md

 ## Quick Elevator Pitch

 > "I built a full-stack MERN portfolio using React 18, Node/Express, and MongoDB Atlas.
-The frontend is a single-page app with a Welcome landing page for role selection (guest or admin), a collapsible sidebar, smooth-scroll navigation, dark/light theming powered by CSS custom properties, and framer-motion animations.
+The frontend is a single-page app with a Welcome landing page for role selection (guest or admin), a collapsible sidebar, smooth-scroll navigation, auto-detecting dark/light theme powered by CSS custom properties (light 6am–6pm, dark otherwise with manual override), and framer-motion animations.
 The backend is an Express server connected to MongoDB Atlas — it serves all portfolio content via REST APIs, handles JWT-authenticated admin login, and supports a full CRUD Admin CMS for managing all portfolio content directly from a UI.
 The contact form sends emails server-side via the Resend API, and I also implemented a RAG-based AI chatbot (bottom-right floating widget) that uses Google Gemini embeddings and Pinecone vector search to answer visitor questions about my portfolio.
-I designed and implemented the entire project from scratch — architecture, UI/UX, data modeling, API layer, auth, Admin CMS, RAG pipeline, and git hygiene."
+The admin portal also includes a comprehensive analytics dashboard with visitor stats, content counts, interactive SVG bar charts (daily, monthly, day-of-week, peak hours), top returning visitors, and a filterable, sortable, paginated visitor log.
+I designed and implemented the entire project from scratch — architecture, UI/UX, data modeling, API layer, auth, Admin CMS, analytics dashboard, RAG pipeline, and git hygiene."

 ---